xuezhaojun/improved_spectral_clustering/Readme.md

 ### Load results and print

-Please load our data into mongo, be DBName "scde_result"
+Please load our data into mongo, db Name must be "scde_result"

 After you load our result into mongo, you can use function "print" to show average results